 - The Board can delegate its powers to sub-committees or to staff or to Office Bearers.
 The Board will establish the terms of reference for such delegation, which will be set down in writing and communicated to the recipient of the delegated powers.
 Such delegation will be set out down in writing in standing orders, schemes of delegated authority or other appropriate documentation.
 In the case of a sub-committee such delegation shall include the purposes of the sub-committee, its composition and quorum for meetings.
 A minimum number of members for a sub-committee shall be three.
 There must be at least three of the members of a sub-committee present for the meeting to take place.
-The Board shall be responsible for the on-going monitoring and evaluation of the use of delegated powers. - The meetings and procedures of sub-committees or otherwise must comply with the relevant terms of reference. - 58.3 Any decision made by sub-committee must be reported to the next Board Meeting. - The Board can establish and delegate to sub committees, to be designated "Friends of Abbeyfield" committees, certain pastoral and other responsibilities in connection with houses operated by the Association within particular communities.
-The Board will determine the membership and delegated responsibility of a "Friends of Abbeyfield" Board in its terms of reference.
-A "Friends of Abbeyfield" Board shall exercise such delegated powers notwithstanding the provisions of Rules 42.1 and 42.3 which provisions shall not apply to "Friends of Abbeyfield" Boards.
+The Board shall be responsible for the on-going monitoring and evaluation of the use of delegated powers. - The meetings and procedures of sub-committees or otherwise must comply with the relevant terms of reference. - Any decision made by sub-committee must be reported to the next Board Meeting. - The Board can establish and delegate powers to sub committees, designated as Area Committees, to take decisions relating to the management and maintenance of properties within a particular geographical area.
+The Board will determine the membership and delegated responsibility of an Area Committee in its terms of reference.
+An Area Committee shall exercise such delegated powers notwithstanding the provisions of Rules 42.1 and 42.3 which provisions shall not apply to Area Committees.